My spirituality has been and is explored both outside and within Catholic spirituality.

 Many pass through feelings of grief over the death of loved ones, or guilt about things they have done.

 Fr Christopher truly demonstrates inspiring Catholic spirituality.
-He has written books which have been an inspiration to
+If you want to look him up, he has written books.

-His work is not seen as representing Catholic doctrine, but is enjoyed by many Catholics, along with those of other faiths and none.
+Although he is a Catholic, his work is not seen as representing Catholic doctrine.
+Nonetheless it is enjoyed by many Catholics, along with those of other faiths and none.

-(I hope the same can be said of my books.)
+(I hope the same can be said of my own books.)